AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 ### Percents

-The `"percent"` preset allows to format values as percents.
+The `"percent"` preset allows formatting values as percents.

 In this sample, both columns show the content of the `"progressValue"` data field – the first one displays [values without formatting](#values), and in the second one they are formatted as percents: